jwu12351/jwu12351/README.md

 ### Hi there 👋

-- My current research focuses on the relationship of modern communication technology and political outcomes, environmental policy, and China's foreign policy.
-- I received my M.P.A. from Morehead State University and my B.A. from Central University for Nationalities in China.
+- My name is Jingwen Wu, and I am a Ph.D. student in Political Science at the University of Kentucky.
+My current research focuses on the relationship of modern communication technology and political outcomes, environmental policy, and China's foreign policy.
+I received my M.P.A. from Morehead State University and my B.A. from Central University for Nationalities in China.

 <!-- ### 今年汇总 ✨ -->
 <!-- <img align="" height="135px" src="https://github-readme-stats.vercel.app/api?username=jwu12351&hide_title=true&hide_border=true&show_icons=true&include_all_commits=true&line_height=21&bg_color=0,EC6C6C,FFD479,FFFC79,73FA79&theme=graywhite&locale=cn" /> -->